The best times to visit Toronto for ideal weather are

 Is it Safe to Travel to Toronto?

 Our best data indicates this area is generally safe.
-As of Dec 14, 2018 there are no travel advisories or warnings for Canada; exercise normal security precautions.
+As of Mar 17, 2019 there are no travel advisories or warnings for Canada; exercise normal security precautions.
 Check this page for any recent changes or regions to avoid: Travel Advice and Advisories.
 This advisory was last updated on Mar 17, 2019.

 The Busiest and Least Crowded Months